The Blind Side (Family Guy)

-"The Blind Side" is the eleventh episode of the tenth season of the American animated sitcom Family Guy.
+"The Blind Side" is the eleventh episode of the tenth season of the American animated sitcom Family Guy, and the 176th episode overall.
 The episode originally aired on Fox in the United States on January 15, 2012.
 In the episode, Peter meets Stella, the new worker who replaces Opie and is deaf.
 Quagmire falls for her and decides to have a party for disabled women at the bar, where Brian meets a blind girl named Kate and decides to date her.
 Meanwhile, Lois replaces the stairs after Stewie gets a splinter, but Peter constantly slips and falls on them and eventually decides to stay upstairs for good.

 The episode was written by Cherry Cheva and directed by Bob Bowen.
-It features the guest performances of Jessica Barth, Carrie Fisher, Sara Fletcher, Hunter Gomez, Christine Lakin, Marlee Matlin, Tara Strong, Nana Visitor, and Robert Wu, along with several recurring voice actors for the series.
+It features guest performances by Jessica Barth, Carrie Fisher, Sara Fletcher, Hunter Gomez, Alyson Stoner, Christine Lakin, Marlee Matlin, Tara Strong, Wendee Lee, Nana Visitor, and Robert Wu, along with several recurring voice actors for the series.
 It received mostly positive reviews.

 Plot

 After Opie gets fired from the brewery (apparently for excessive on-the-job masturbation), Peter's new co-worker is a very attractive deaf woman named Stella.
 Quagmire stops by to visit Peter and is smitten by Stella, so he puts together a "Disabled Ladies Night" at the Clam.
 While the gang is there, Brian sees an attractive blonde woman named Kate at the bar and successfully asks her out, only to learn that she is blind.
-They have a very nice first date but Brian is horrified to learn that Kate hates dogs.
+They have a very nice first date but Brian is surprised to learn that Kate dislikes dogs.
 He decides to pretend to be a very hairy human and wins her over by lying at length and by turning down offers of sex.
 He uses her blindness in various ruses, such as faking a symphony orchestra outing in the Griffins' garage.

 When Kate's parents come to visit her and invite her and Brian to dinner, Brian enlists Stewie to help him with another ruse: this one has Brian wrapped up in bandages and Stewie posing as his post-burn treatment nurse.
 Stewie even cuts off Brian's wagging tail and cauterizes the bleeding with a candle to keep up the charade, until Brian finally tells Kate the truth about himself.
 Kate admits she was willing to overcome her anti-dog beliefs but breaks up with Brian because he lied to her.
-However, Brian, on Stewie's advice, manages to use a different voice to continue his relationship with Kate.
+However, on Stewie's advice, Brian manages to use a different voice to continue his relationship with Kate.

 Meanwhile, Stewie gets a splinter from the house's badly decaying staircase, and Lois decides to replace it (while ignoring a fallen roof beam that has trapped Meg in the living room for two days).
-However, Peter constantly slips and falls down the stairs, shouting a tirade of obscenities, whenever he tries to leave the top floor.
+But for some reason, the new stairs become too slippery for Peter, causing him to constantly fall down and shout a tirade of obscenities whenever he tries to leave the top floor.
 Peter later decides to live upstairs, so Lois reluctantly has the old stairs reinstalled, to Peter's relief.